gpickin/itb2020-fluentAPI/readme.md

-# 2020-ITB - Modern Functional & Fluent CFML REST APIs
+# Modern Functional & Fluent CFML REST APIs

-This repo is the demo repo for the presentation given at Into the Box 2020.
+This repo is a demo for our presentation on building modern functional & fluent CFML REST APIs.

-## Slides:

-The slides can be found at: https://drive.google.com/file/d/1C-__UfDdvvjpIGKtx4B_J14Z2frnJUKL/view?usp=sharing

 ## App Setup